-Modifications can be more complex.
-For instance, the same package contains also a RegexField that allows matching of string fields using regular expressions and requires additional attributes and methods for setting and compiling the expression using the Java library.
-Many other extensions are possible.
+Finally, many other extensions are clearly possible.
 One could easily implement SQL- or XML-based matching, and many others.
-Thus far, development of extensions has been driven by pragmatic needs that arose during experiences with the LIME middleware.
+Thus far, the development of extensions has been driven by pragmatic needs that arose in our experiences when using LIGHTS in combination with the LIME middleware.
 In the next section, we illustrate some extensions we found useful in developing context-aware applications.